syncfusion-content/flutter-docs/Flutter/pdf-viewer/select-deselect-annotations.md

 layout: post
 title: Select and Deselect Annotations in Flutter PDF Viewer widget | Syncfusion
 description: Learn here all about select and deselect annotations in PDF documents using the Syncfusion Flutter PDF Viewer (SfPdfViewer) widget and more.
-platform: Flutter
+platform: flutter
 control: SfPdfViewer
 documentation: ug
 ---

-# Select and Deselect Annotations in Flutter PDF Viewer widget (Syncfusion)
+# Select and Deselect Annotations in Flutter PDF Viewer widget (SfPdfViewer)

 This section will go through the various functions available in the `SfPdfViewer` for selecting and deselecting annotations in a PDF document.